Open Accessibility Menu

 • Type 1 diabetes: The body makes little or no insulin, so the person with Type 1 diabetes must take insulin daily.
 This type of diabetes is usually first diagnosed in childhood.
 Symptoms include frequent urination, unusual thirst, extreme hunger, unusual weight loss, extreme fatigue, and irritability.

 • Type 2 diabetes: People with Type 2 insulin produce some insulin, but not enough, and the body prevents the insulin from working correctly.
 Most people with Type 2 diabetes are adults who are overweight.
-Symptoms are similar to Type 1 symptoms, but also include frequent infections, blurred vision, injuries that are slow to heal, and a sensation of tingling or numbness.
+Symptoms are similar to Type 1 symptoms but also include frequent infections, blurred vision, injuries that are slow to heal, and a sensation of tingling or numbness.

 • Gestational diabetes: About 3 to 8% of pregnant women develop gestational diabetes, but blood sugars usually return to normal once the baby is born.
 However, gestational diabetes can increase your risk of developing Type 2 diabetes later in life.